How do I sign up for an allotment?

 The rules can be found here –Updated Tenancy Terms and Conditions January 2022

-You can also refer to our Tenant Handbook for further guidance.
-[Please note this document is in the process of being updated to bring it in line with the new Tenancy Agreement]
+You can also refer to our updated Tenant Handbook for further guidance.

 Can I add a co-tenant to my plot?